 Conclusion

-By combining data for 2011 and 2015 from 12 EU countries from the Survey of Health, Ageing and Retirement in Europe and the European Working Conditions Survey, we explore heterogeneous effects of reforms delaying the retirement age on late-career mental health as a function of working conditionsdepression in the context of diverse working conditions.
+By combining data for 2011 and 2015 from 12 EU countries from the Survey of Health, Ageing and Retirement in Europe and the European Working Conditions Survey, we explore heterogeneous effects of reforms delaying the retirement age on late-career mental health as a function of working conditions.
 Similarly to Bertoni et al. (2023), Serrano-Alarcón et al. (2023), Carrino et al. (2020), and De Grip et al. (2012), we find that extending work horizons increases depression among older workers.
 We also confirm the presence of gender dynamics, with women being more sensitive to prolonged work horizons, as shown previously by Serrano-Alarcón et al. (2023) and Carrino et al. (2020).
 Our main contribution is that we extend their work by specifically exploring the heterogeneity of these effects depending on working conditions using exogenous job quality data.

 In line with the findings of Carrino et al. (2020) for the UK pension reform, our preliminary results show that workers suffer a greater increase in the depression outcome when employed in lower-skilled jobs with less autonomy and decision-making power, with females being more impacted (β = 1.067, p < 0.001) than males (β = 0.450, p < 0.001).
 However, we find that the intensity of the job is more important for male workers, causing a rise of the Euro-D score of 0.698 (p < 0.001) when the job intensity index is below the median.